oktadev/okta-ionic-crypto-pwa-example/README.md

-# Ionic App with Okta Authentication
+# cryptoPWA with Okta Authentication

-This example shows how to create an Ionic application that uses Cordova's in-app browser to log in with Okta.
+This example shows to create an cryptocurrency application in Ionic that uses Okta for authentication.
+The cryptoPWA app used in this example was originally by [Josh Morony](https://twitter.com/joshuamorony) in [Building a Cryptocurrency Price Tracker PWA in Ionic](https://www.joshmorony.com/building-a-cryptocurrency-price-tracker-pwa-in-ionic/).

-Please read [Build an Ionic App with User Authentication](https://developer.okta.com/blog/2017/08/22/build-an-ionic-app-with-user-authentication) to see how this application was created.
+Please read [Protect your Cryptocurrency Wealth Tracking PWA with Okta]() to see how this application was created.

 **Prerequisites:** [Node.js](https://nodejs.org/).